vedant635/Hostinger/README.md

 For anyone looking to get a website online in 2026 without overpaying for hosting, the Hostinger 20% off coupon code brings an already competitive price down further.

-Hostinger's base plans are already discounted heavily — up to 83% off on longer billing cycles.
+Hostinger's base plans are already discounted heavily, up to 83% off on longer billing cycles.
 The referral coupon adds another 20% on top of that, which means the final checkout price ends up lower than what most other budget hosts charge at full discount.

 To get the discount, open the signup page through the link below, select a plan with a 12-month or longer billing cycle, and complete the purchase as a new user.
-The 20% reduction reflects in the cart before payment — no extra steps, no waiting for approval.
+The 20% reduction reflects in the cart before payment, no extra steps, no waiting for approval.

 **[👉 🎉 Claim Hostinger 20% Off Coupon — 2026](https://eduactivedeals.com/recommends/hostinger/)**